 If you have relatively speaking unlimited financial resources and want the most energy efficient home heating and cooling system at any cost, geothermal heating and cooling is the way to go.
 If you make your home extremely energy efficient in terms of passive lighting, heating and cooling, using the most energy efficient lights and appliances, and installing solar electricity for homes or wind generation capacity, you may be able to install a geothermal heating and cooling system and make your home entirely self-sufficient in energy.

 Does a geothermal heating and cooling system contribute to global warming?

-It’s true that you don’t use any natural gas to run your geothermal system.
+It’s true that you don’t use any fossil gas to run your geothermal system.
 But you do use electricity.
 Where is that electricity coming from?
-If it’s coming from a coal-fired or natural-gas fired power plant, the generation of that electricity still contributes to global warming – but less so than heating with natural gas or cooling with central or room air conditioners.
+If it’s coming from a coal-fired or fossil-gas fired power plant, the generation of that electricity still contributes to global warming – but less so than heating with fossil gas or cooling with central or room air conditioners.
 Let’s consider this scenario:

 - You currently heat with gas, using an 80% efficient gas furnace.

 - You switch to a geothermal heat pump, which produces 4 units of heat per 1 unit of electricity

 - The gas you no longer use is now used to generate the electricity to run your heat pump.
 Gas electrical turbines operate at about a 40% efficiency, meaning 60% of the energy in the burning gas is lost as heat.